-During the years ended June 30, 2017 and 2016, the bond Program earned \$2,168 in annual fee revenue.
+During each of the years ended June 30, 2018 and 2017, the bond Program earned \$2,168 in annual fee revenue.
 The fees are used to cover operating costs such as general communications, printing, professional services (both internal and external), facilities operations, and other miscellaneous operating expenses.